This post may contain affiliate links. Read my full disclosure policy.

 These Mediterranean Falafel Bowls are the best!
 Made your choice of grain, lots of healthy veggies and drizzled with tahini sauce- the falafels can be prepped ahead for the busy workweek.
 Vegan and Gluten-free!

-1. Whole grains: your choice of whole grain like basmati rice, freekeh, bulgar wheat or Quinoa (or use cauliflower rice for a grain-free option!)
+2. Whole grains: your choice of whole grain like basmati rice, freekeh, bulgar wheat or quinoa (or use cauliflower rice for a grain-free option!)

-5. Other optional additions: grated carrots, cilantro, parsley, avocado, Pickled Turnips or Quick Pickled Onions.
+6. Optional additions: olives, grated carrots, cilantro, parsley, avocado, Pickled Turnips or Quick Pickled Onions.

-6. Sauce: Tahini Sauce, Tzatziki Sauce or Hummus or just use olive oil, lemon and salt
+7. Optional Sauces: Tahini Sauce, Tzatziki Sauce or Hummus or just use olive oil, lemon and salt.

-Step one: Make the falafels.
+Step 1: Make the falafels.
 Using soaked chickpeas, pulse falafel ingredients in a food processor.

 falafel in food processor.

-Form into balls and bake.
+Form the falafel mixture into balls and bake them, spray with spray olive oil and bake!
 Baking falafels requires less oil than frying.

 How to make Authentic Falafels made with soaked chickpeas, not canned.
 This recipe, hands-down has the BEST texture and flavor!
 Vegan and Gluten-free. | #falafel #falafels #falafelrecipe #bestfalafel, #veganfalafelrecipe #easyfalafel #authenticfalafel #easyfalafels